WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 <p align="center" style="font-size: smaller;">Quectel BG770A/Meadow Cell Wing with Meadow F7v2 Feather setup</p>

 ### Quectel BG95-M3 - NimbeLink Skywire click board
 To configure the hardware, start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
-Then make the necessary connections to suply and turn on the cell module.
+Then make the necessary connections to supply and turn on the cell module.
 Finally, connect an antenna to the click board.

 #### Connecting serial pins (UART)
 To use this module you will need to connect the **Meadow F7v2 Feather** `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.